-Prerequisite: Grade of C or better in BUS 115 and demonstrated college readiness in Reading and Math (CCD.edu/CollegeReady)
+Prerequisite: Demonstrated college readiness in English and math (CCD.edu/CollegeReady)

 BUS 287 | Cooperative Education

 Provides students with the opportunity to supplement course work with practical work experience related to their educational program and occupational objectives.
 Students are placed at approved work stations related to their program of study.
 They work under the immediate supervision of experienced personnel at the business location and with the direct guidance of the instructor/coordinator.